My work is reproduced

 Licensing

-In certain cases, listed in the ADAGP Articles of Association, the artist’s or rights-holders’ consent will be requested before issuing a license.
+In certain cases, listed in the ADAGP Articles of Association, the artist’s or rights holders’ consent will be requested before issuing a licence.

 Payment of copyrights

-ADAGP will then bill and collect the royalties and remit them to you, after deducting its share for operating costs.
+ADAGP will then invoice royalties and pay them back to you, minus its operating costs.

 Uses abroad